medic/cht-docs/content/en/contribute/medic/product-development-process/code-health.md

 ### An example of how this works in practice

-A Focused Group is building a feature aligned with a quarterly OKR.
-They get the feature shipped and may need to wait a week to see results from CHWs.
-The PM/PO looks to a list of tickets for code health and quickly reviews them with the team.
-Software developers and QA engineers work on those tickets immediately, tracking progress on the [GitHub board](https://github.com/orgs/medic/projects/134/views/1) like anything else.
+A Focused Working Group is building a feature aligned with a quarterly OKR.
+When the feature is shipped, you may need to wait a week to see results from CHWs.
+The PM/PO goes through a list of tickets for code health and reviews them with the team.
+After aligning with the PM/PO, software developers and QA engineers start working on those tickets, tracking progress on the [GitHub board](https://github.com/orgs/medic/projects/134/views/1).

 During this time almost all attention, from all engineers on the Focused Group, is on heads-down coding on code health tasks.
 There may still be some other tasks going on like user interviews or initial measurements of the newly deployed feature.